Talk to Local Expert

 What's Excludes

-• Cold and hard drink and water
+• Cold drinks, alcoholic beverages, and bottled water

 • Travel insurance, emergency evacuation, and personal medical expenses.